zbzailab/Astroverse-i18n/src/content/posts/us/layouts.md

 <!-- -->
 ```

-📚 Learn more about second’s Markdown and MDX support in our [Markdown/MDX guide](/en/guides/Markdown-content/).
+📚 Learn more about second’s markdown and MDX support in our [markdown/MDX guide](/en/guides/markdown-content/).

 ## Using one Layout for `.md`, `.mdx`, and `.astro`